 An all-glass shower door can be more than just a way to enter and exit your shower while keeping the bathroom floor dry.
-It can become an integral part of the overall looks, complementing and enhancing the shower it’s enclosing.
-Especially in a tile shower that’s meant to be shown off, the glass doors can highlight the shower’s beauty and almost frame it into a focal point that attracts the eyes.
+It can become an integral part of the overall look, complementing and enhancing the shower it encloses.
+The glass doors can highlight its beauty, especially in a tile shower meant to be shown off.

-For more difficult doors, such as frameless, or for those who aren’t very handy with tools, a professional will need to be contracted to perform the installation.
-This can start to increase the cost even more, so it’s something to keep in mind.
+A professional must be contracted to install more difficult doors, such as frameless models.
+This can increase the cost even more, so it’s something to keep in mind.
 Also, remember that a glass shower door is a permanent addition to your home, so you’ll only want to install one if you own the home you’re living in since you can’t take it with you when you leave.

 When is a Shower Curtain a Better Choice?

-If you’re living with roommates and share a bathroom, a shower curtain is also a better bet for this situation.
-While a glass shower door is completely see-through, a shower curtain will afford you privacy in case someone comes into the bathroom while it’s in use.
+If you live with roommates and share a bathroom, a shower curtain is also a better bet.
+While a glass shower door is completely see-through, a shower curtain will afford you privacy in case someone comes into the bathroom.

 When is a Glass Door the Best Decision?

 Have you invested money in building a beautiful tile shower in your bathroom?
-Don’t you dare cover it up with a cheap shower curtain!
-If you have a shower worth showing off, then it’s a worthwhile investment to get a glass door that will allow you to do so.
-A glass door is also the best bet when you want a permanent solution for your shower, or you want to add value to the home for selling it at a later date.
+If you have a shower worth showing off, it’s a worthwhile investment to get a glass door that will allow you to do so.
+A glass door is also the best bet when you want a permanent solution for your shower or you want to add value to the home for selling it at a later date.
 Glass doors also provide a better entry experience, so if you want to enjoy your shower to the fullest extent possible, we’d suggest going with a glass door.

-Both are intended to keep water from escaping your shower and turning your bathroom into an ocean, but shower curtains and glass shower doors are very different entryways with different optimal uses.
+Glass doors and curtains keep water from escaping your shower and turning your bathroom into an ocean, but they are very different.
 A shower curtain is cheap, easy to get, and simple to install.
-You can find them in many colors and designs, and you can even take them with you when you move to a new dwelling.
-They provide you with privacy while you shower, but they also cover up the shower when not in use.
+You can find them in many colors and designs and even take them with you when you move to a new dwelling.
+They provide privacy while you shower but cover up the shower when not in use.

-A glass door instead shows the shower off by highlighting it and drawing the eyes in.
-They look much more elegant than shower curtains, but they don’t provide you with any privacy while you shower.
-They’re expensive and difficult to install, but they’re also a permanent solution.
-If you’re renting your home, splitting with roommates, or you don’t want to break the bank, then a shower curtain is a good investment.
-If you have a beautiful custom shower to show off, you own your home, or you want a permanent solution, then a glass shower door is the way to go.
+A glass door shows the shower off and looks much more elegant than shower curtains, but they don’t provide any privacy while you shower.
+They’re expensive and difficult to install but also a permanent solution.
+If you rent your home, have roommates, or don’t want to break the bank, a shower curtain is a wise investment.
+If you have a beautiful custom shower to show off, own your home, or want a permanent solution, a glass shower door is the way to go.